ETD Submission Manual

 If you need to change or edit your record after you have submitted it, you must seek approval from your school’s administrator or ADAP.

 If your school/program requests changes to your record, you will receive an email message stating that your record has been reverted to draft status.
-You can then replace files and edit your record.
-Once you have made the requested changes, click "review and submit" to re-submit your record for approval.
+You can then replace files and edit your record (see Step 14 and Step 15 of the Quick Guide).
+Once you have made the requested changes, click "submit" to re-submit your record for approval.
 Do not submit a new record.

 You can check the status of your record by selecting Notifications, View Works, or User Activity, on the ETD site.